Ecuador Visa and Passport Requirements

 All tourists need a passport valid for at least six months beyond their travel dates.
 In principal you also need an onward ticket or return ticket as well, although this is rarely asked for.
 Upon entry you will have to complete an international embarkation/disembarkation form, which is stamped along with your passport and must be kept together with it; you will have to present it when leaving the country.

 You are legally required to carry your passport with you at all times in case of a spot check by local authorities; a photocopy is not an officially acceptable substitute and you may find that you are not allowed to return to your hotel to collect the original.

-Visas are not required by all nationals referred to in the chart above for stays of up to 90 days in a 12-month period.
+Visas are not required by nationals referred to in the chart above for stays of up to 90 days in a 12-month period.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Ecuador.

 Short-term visit visa: US$60 (US$30 visa fee plus US$30 application fee).
 Not applicable to nationals listed in the chart above).

 Nationals of a handful of countries (but not those listed above) require a transit visa; check with the consulate.

-Temporary residence visas are issued by Ecuador’s diplomatic representatives abroad and administered in Quito by the Dirección Nacional de Extranjería.
+Temporary residence visas are issued by Ecuador’s diplomatic representatives abroad and administered in Quito by the Dirección General de Extranjería.

 Officially you need proof of sufficient funds to enter the country but this is rarely asked for.
 Proof of some savings or a credit card ought to suffice.